eclipse-kuksa/kuksa.ide/docs/dev/source/assembly/index.rst

 .. note::

-    Building Eclipse Che Assembly using the procedure don't allow the user to have a look at anythink that is outside the workspace.
+    Building Eclipse Che Assembly using the procedure don't allow the user to have a look at anything that is outside the workspace.
 However, it's easier to start testing and even debugging your IDE extensions.